top of page

 For we mechanistic moderns, this 'bi-dynamical' perspective for 'seeing' the new scientific reality' is profoundly challenging.
 It requires a kind of 'meta' awareness of how we are attending to and thinking about phenomena.
 Because our default mode of understanding is in terms of deterministic causation. we must be constantly 'suspicious' of how we are conceiving and interpreting 'how things happen.'
 We must be alert to the fact that we tend to 'see' reductively rather than inclusively, that we reflexively interpret in terms of deterministic causation, while ignoring emergent ordering and its agentic effects.
 This is the primary practice of re-configuring our worldview.
 It can be promoted by becoming more aware of the roles our two brain hemispheres play in forming our awareness and modes of interpretation.

 It has been posited that our bi-hemispheric brains, with two different attentional modalities, evolved to function cooperatively, yet in a kind of circular process that promotes the right hemisphere's inclusive perspective.
 In this view, the inclusive right hemisphere modality initiates awareness that is then examined by the more reductive left hemisphere mode, whose interpretations are then 'passed back' to the right for overall integrated interpretation.
 In contrast, modern attitudes are regarded as being biased toward the left modality in ways that obviate the operations of the right as the 'final arbiter' of 'how things happen' and 'what that means.'
 If that view is correct, then it provides guidance for how we need to re-direct our perception and interpretation of phenomena.
+The right hemisphere's inclusive, holistic attentional inflection is essential to a network centered, agentic worldview.

 Network Vision: 'Seeing' in Terms of 'Relational Phenomena'

-Things , Events, Systems as the Properties of Relationships -- Deterministic AND Emergent or Agentic.
+Things , Events, Systems as the Properties of Relationships -- Deterministic AND Emergent or Agentic

 The Archetypal Network Characterization of Agentic Systems and Their Self-Asserting Behaviors

-The Cultural Implications of a Networked Centered Perspective
+The Cultural Implications of a Network-Centered Perspective

 The World as it Appears ...
 Now